hansklav/MOO/README.md

 BUGS
 OWNER              ken
 ```
 The programmer of this game, Ken Thompson, is also the author of the UNIX Operating System.
-He wrote several games for UNIX v.
-1.0 (Blackjack, Chess, Tic-tac-toe) and they all have more extensive descriptions.
+He wrote several games for UNIX version 1.0 (Blackjack, Chess, Tic-tac-toe), and they all have more extensive descriptions in the Manual.
 So I was intrigued by this game 'moo', which I had never heard of.

 I appeared that Moo is also known as 'Bulls and Cows', and is the forerunner of MasterMind, which I did know.
 In a pencil-and-paper version it has been played by schoolchildren in Britain for decades.
 The rules are simple:
 Guess the 4-digit code, of which all digits must be distinct.
     Bulls: the number of correct digits in the right place.
     Cows:  the number of correct digits in the wrong place.
 E.g. if 5846 is the secret code, then a guess of 3456 is 1 bull (the 6) and 2 cows (the 4 and 5).